Statement of Purpose

 - Design and delivery of SEND training nationally for the Independent Schools Association (ISA), including the ISA training for SENDCos.

-- Engagement in the design and delivery of the National SEND Conference for the Independent schools’ sector.
+- Engagement in the design and delivery of the National SEND Conference in association with the Independent Schools’ Council (ISC) for the Independent schools’ sector.

 Organisational Structure